toolleeo/cli-apps/README.md

 ## <a name="font"></a>Font management

+Utilities to manage system fonts and to generate text using ASCII-art-like characters.

 * [FIGlet](http://www.figlet.org/) - Not exactly a font manager, but a nice program for making large letters out of ordinary text; an astonishing number of different fonts is available.
 * [toilet](http://caca.zoy.org/wiki/toilet) - A program that tries to improve `FIGlet`; can load FIGlet fonts; supports Unicode input and output, colour fonts and output, and various output formats, including HTML, IRC and ANSI; uses `libcaca` to produce nice textual effects.

 ## <a name="funny"></a>Funny tools

-Miscellaneous of tools that provide some funny/aesthetical functionality.
+Miscellaneous of tools that provide some funny/aesthetical functionality (animations, funny quotes, original message visualization, etc.).

 * [ascii-movie](https://github.com/gabe565/ascii-movie) - Allows to play the ASCII art Star War movie locally or it can open a connection to play it over SSH or telnet.
 * [asciicquarium](http://www.robobunny.com/projects/asciiquarium/html/) - Enjoy the mysteries of the sea from the safety of your own terminal!